Ervpatel/my_first_website/README.md

-# This is first git and github project with my fist website
+# This is my first git and github project with my fist website